Here is just a handful of the major annual events we hold at Huron. NOTE: In-person events are currently on hold due to COVID-19 restrictions.

 Kitchener Klash (Early October)

 The Senior Boys’ Football team faces KCI in this annual night game in October.
 This event is huge – over 900 fans attended last year!
 Hitch a ride to the game on one of our spirit buses with Huron swag.
-In 2016 we sent TEN spirit buses to the game!!
+In 2020 we sent THIRTEEN spirit buses to the game!!
 The game also features a half time show from the HHSS and KCI dance teams (which team is better?), concession food, commentary, and pump-up music.
 We also pair the event with a food drive – bring a food item to support the Food Bank of Waterloo Region.

 Halloween Dance (Late October)

 We have an outstanding Halloween Dance!
 The Leadership Class puts together a spooktacular event that features a costume competition with big prizes (e.g. a limo ride to semi formal, a free student card + gym membership + yearbook, and more), a photo booth, and a pumpkin carving competition.
 Come in your costume solo, or co-ordinate your costume with a group of at least 3 people and enter the group competition.

 Come out for a night of live rock and pop music from our talented musicians at Huron Heights.
 MYART auditions vocalists, guitar players, drummers, keyboardists, and even MCs to create this eclectic show.
 This is yet another Huron tradition that gets bigger every year!